bloominstituteoftechnology/ios-app-store-connect-guide/README.md

 # Lambda App Store Connect Guide

-At the beginning of Unit 3 in iOS Core, you will be sent an invite to join the Lambda School Apple Developer program account.
+At the beginning of Unit 3 in iOS Core, you will be sent an invite to join the BloomTech Apple Developer program account.
 This invite will be sent to your lambdastudents.com email address.

 If you don't receive an email at the start of Unit 3, check the following: